 After getting our Clients’ company name printed in the Official Gazette, it was necessary to get all shareholders to sign the Articles of Association and have them notarized.
 The challenge of this step was that Charlie was based in Aberdeen, while the Saudi shareholder was traveling extensively in North America at the time.
 Healy Consultants’ Incorporation staff first couriered the documents to Aberdeen, where Charlie arranged to sign them in front of a notary public, and then returned them to our Jeddah office within one week.
 The next step was to courier them to the Saudi shareholder at his hotel in Houston, Texas.
 The notarized documents were finally returned to our Jeddah office a further 10 days later.
 Our Incorporation Team then submitted a summary of the Articles of Association for publication in the Official Gazette, along with a fee of SR17,000 (US$4,530).

 The next step was to place the company’s initial deposit into a Saudi bank account.
-Fortunately, this step was swift, our Banking Team visiting a branch of Al Rajhi Bank in Jeddah, completing a bank account application form and depositing the initial capital of SR500,000 (US$133,000) on our Client’s behalf.
+Fortunately, this step was swift, our Banking Team visiting a branch of the world’s largest Islamic bank in Jeddah, completing a bank account application form and depositing the initial capital of SR500,000 (US$133,000) on our Client’s behalf.
 However, because of the large sum of money involved, we had recommended Charlie visit Jeddah, where our staff accompanied him to the bank, which issued a certificate as proof of payment of capital.

 Accounting and tax support